4 A.M. Reflections on the Monster Energy Drink Warning Label

 My thoughts on Monster Energy’s “warning” label are as follows:

 Children: While I would agree that the children of 20 years ago should be advised against imbibing a beverage that tastes like it may second as the active ingredient in a can of Raid, I would argue that today’s obesity epidemic should qualify as an occasion to encourage, and not discourage, children to start mainlining anything that might compel them to get off of their doughy, self-entitled asses and venture out of doors.
 The point being that it’s exceptionally difficult to maintain motor control of your PlayStation or XBox controller when you have 100% of your daily intake of B3, 5, 6, and 12 vitamins coursing through your beleagured veins.
-That flush of synthetic vitamins is far more conducive to the sort of intense physical exertion associated with running from your worst fears that have recently become manifest in a hallucinatory army of animated Beanie Babies wielding pick axes made from the bones of vanquished Care Bears or doing endless cartwheels down the hallway of your apartment complex in order to dislodge the skittish termites that seem to have burrowed their way beneath the flesh of your upper respiratory system.
+That flush of synthetic vitamins is far more conducive to the sort of intense physical exertion associated with running from your worst fears that have recently become manifest in a hallucinatory army of animated Beanie Babies wielding pick axes made from the bones of vanquished Care Bears, or doing endless cartwheels down the hallway of your apartment complex in order to dislodge the skittish termites that seem to have burrowed their way beneath the flesh of your upper respiratory system.

-Women Who Are Nursing: I imagine that the milk of women who are nursing while slamming Monster Energy Drink tastes not unlike battery acid and I also imagine that it comes shooting forth like water from a high-pressure washer at those coin-op car washes.
+Women Who Are Nursing: I imagine that the milk of women who are nursing while slamming Monster Energy Drink tastes like battery acid and I also imagine that it comes shooting forth like water from a high-pressure washer at those coin-op car washes.
 And while that’s pretty fucking awesome, it’s probably another reason why Monster Energy should be fortified with RU 486 so that pregnant women who believe that it’s a good idea to consume inordinate amounts of caffeine and synthesized vitamins might spare the community at large one more future parole violation.